 How can I request an exam or desk copy of a book?

-Professors may contact firstname.lastname@example.org to request access to an online examination copy of a book.
+Professors may contact email@example.com to request access to a free online examination copy of a book.
 This copy may be used for a total of sixty days to determine whether the book is appropriate for use in a course.
 Professors may request a free desk copy from firstname.lastname@example.org if they have already adopted the book for use in an upcoming course that will have a minimum of ten students.
 The request must contain the book title in question, the number of students enrolled in the course, and the course number and title.

 How can I request electronic files to prepare an alternate text format for students with disabilities?